-- dtype [data-type] Data type of source values.
-Defaults to None. - dn [source or source class, optional] If given, dn is used as the underlying source of Poisson process increments, overriding the ptype and lam parameters. - ptype [data-type] Data type of Poisson process increments.
+dtype [data-type] Data type of source values.
+Defaults to None.

+- rng [numpy.random.Generator, or numpy.random.RandomState, or None] Random numbers generator used.
+If None, defaults to sdepy.infrastructure. default_rng, a global variabile initialized on import to numpy.random. default_rng().
+Used to generate Poisson process increments (unless dn is explicilty given with its own dn.rng) and y random variates. - dn [source or source class, or None] Underlying source of Poisson process increments.
+If a class, it is used to instantiate the source; if a source, it is used as it is, overriding the given ptype and lam parameters.
+If None, it is instantiated as a sdepy. poisson_source. - ptype [data-type] Data type of Poisson process increments.
 Defaults to int. - lam [array-like, or callable] Intensity of the underlying Poisson process, possibly timedependent.
 See poisson_source class documentation. - y [distribution, or callable, or None] Distribution of random variates to be compounded with the Poisson process increments, possibly time-dependent.
-May be any scipy.stats distribution instance, or any object exposing an rvs(shape) method to generate independent random variates of the given shape, or a callable with y(t) evaluating to such object.
+May be any scipy. stats distribution instance, or any object exposing an rvs method to be invoked with signature rvs(size=output_shape, random_state=rng) to generate independent random variates with given shape and generator, or a callable with y(t) evaluating to such object.
 The following preset distributions may be specified, possibly with time-varying parameters: - y=norm_rv(a, b) normal distribution with mean a and standard deviation b. - y=uniform_rv(a, b) uniform distribution between a and b. - y=exp_rv(a) exponential distribution with scale a. - y=double_exp_rv(a, b, pa) double exponential distribution, with scale a with probability pa, and -b with probability 1 pa.